marijnh/Eloquent-JavaScript/15_event.md

 {{index "addEventListener method", "event handling", "window object"}}

 Each ((browser)) event handler is registered in a context.
-In the last example we called `addEventListener` on the `window` object to register a handler for the whole window.
+In the previous example we called `addEventListener` on the `window` object to register a handler for the whole window.
 Such a method can also be found on ((DOM)) elements and some other types of objects.
 Event listeners are